eclipsesource/tabris-js/doc/selector.md

 });
 ```

-It's very important to note that the order in which these properties are applies depends solely on the selector used, not on the order in the object literal.
+The order in which these properties are applied depends on the selector used.
 The order is:

 - `"*"` > `"Type"` > `".class"` > `"#id"`